oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-fmw-domains/soa-suite/_index.md

 * [Creating a SOA domain](#creating-a-soa-domain)

+#### Introduction

 Starting with the 2.2.1 release, the operator supports deployment of SOA Suite components such as Oracle Service-Oriented Architecture (SOA), Oracle Service Bus (OSB), and Oracle Enterprise Scheduler (ESS).
 Currently the operator supports these different domain types:

+* soa: Deploys a SOA domain
+* osb: Deploys an OSB (Oracle Service Bus) domain
-* SOA
+* soaess: Deploys a SOA domain with Enterprise Scheduler (ESS)
-* OSB
+* soaosb: Deploys a domain with SOA and OSB
-* SOAESS
-* SOAOSB
-* SOAESSOSB
+* soaessosb: Deploys a domain with SOA, OSB, and ESS

-This document provides details about the special considerations for running SOA Suite domains with the operator.
+This document provides details about the special considerations for deploying and running SOA Suite domains with the operator.
 Other than those considerations listed here, SOA Suite domains work in the same way as FMW Infrastructure domains and WebLogic Server domains.
-That is, the remainder of the documentation applies equally to SOA Suite domains.

 In this release, SOA Suite domains are supported using the “domain on a persistent volume” [model]({{< relref "/userguide/managing-domains/choosing-a-model/_index.md" >}}) only, where the domain home is located in a persistent volume (PV).